Getting what you need to fly legally

 You’ll need to go on and get further authorisation if you want to do more advanced flying, or if you want to fly a drone or model aircraft that weighs 25kg or more.
-For example, if you want to fly in the open A2 sub-category, or in the Specific and Certified categories (opens in a new tab).
+For example, if you want to fly in the Open A2 sub-category (opens in a new tab), or Specific category (opens in a new tab), or Certified category (opens in a new tab).

 Drone and model aircraft classes